 Going undercover is an artful way to gather intelligence that can’t be obtained from searching records or conducting a surveillance.

-An undercover investigation involves making direct contact with subjects and situations under a pretext.
-It works well for competitive intelligence investigations.
+An undercover investigation involves making direct contact with subjects and situations under a pretext, and works well for competitive intelligence investigations.

 Aside from competitive intelligence, undercover pretexts can also be used in fraud investigations and to assist in debt collection efforts.